haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/responsive-web-design/rwd_overview.md

 </td>
 <td>

-The width of the user’s screen that causes your responsive {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} to change.
+The width of the user’s screen that causes your responsive {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} to change.

 </td>
 </tr>